JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/authentication/index.md

 ![auth_step_8](./steps/step8.png)

-I am going to create a <strong>token.py</strong> file where I will be defining two functions one for creating a new jwt token, and the other refresh token which will be used to generate new token based on previous token validity until it hasn't expired.
+I am going to create a **token.py** file where I will be defining two functions one for creating a new jwt token, and the other refresh token which will be used to generate new token based on previous token validity until it hasn't expired.

-JWT stands for <strong>JSON Web Token</strong> it is a self-contained way for securely transmitting information between parties as a JSON object.
+JWT stands for **JSON Web Token** it is a self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret or a public/private key pair.
 Again, JWT is a standard, meaning that all